 1-Not following the Land Department Regulations Relevant to oversea fund transfer documentation;

-For instance, not clearly describing the subjection of the transfer.
-Use bank certificates like a wire bank which is not acceptable by the land department.
-The issue is your registration failed.
+For instance, not clearly describing the subject of the transfer Use bank certificates like a wire transfer, which is not acceptable by the land department.
+The issue is that your registration failed.

-Sometimes both parties agree to declare the register price as less as possible.
-The risk is to pay big income tax when resale.
-Sometimes it has a bad effect on overseas refunds in which the transaction and documentation will be reviewed and approved by the Bank of Thailand.
+Sometimes both parties agree to declare the registered price as low as possible.
+The risk is that you will have to pay a lot of income tax when you resell.
+Sometimes it has a bad effect on overseas refunds because the transaction and documentation will be reviewed and approved by the Bank of Thailand.
 Not the land department.

 3-Not Doing the Condo Due Diligence;

-Most of the cases happened when buying the condo before the developer had done the Registration of the Condominium Ownership and Establishment of the CJP.
-In this case, some headache of litigation procedure against the developer can occur.
-Notably it is not only receiving the lease registration without the right to vote at the meeting.
+Most of the cases happened when the buyer bought the condo before the developer had done the registration of condominium ownership and establishment of the CJP.
+In this case, some headaches from the litigation procedure against the developer can occur.
+Notably, it is not only receiving the lease registration without the right to vote at the meeting.
 But also to be able to be nominated at the CJP.
-Of course easier marketing when resale.
+Of course, resale makes for easier marketing.

-In conclusion, buying a Condo in Phuket at the right time could make a good return on investment.
-Understanding and knowing the relevant legal process is something to protect your investment.
+In conclusion, buying a condo in Phuket at the right time could yield a good return on investment.
+Understanding and knowing the relevant legal process is something you can do to protect your investment.
 To manage and prevent your risk, all 5 steps should take place, and 3 common mistakes should not arise when you buy a condo in Phuket.
-Don’t hesitate to contact us, an experienced law firm in Phuket with our Real Estate Lawyers to assist you in all these matters.
+Don’t hesitate to contact us, an experienced law firm in Phuket, with our Real Estate Lawyers to assist you in all these matters.